 In this type of saltwater fishing technique, the angler should lightly hold the line in his fingers and wait till he can feel the nibble of a fish.
 You need to wait a few more seconds for the fish to take the bait fully in its mouth and then strike hard to set the hook and let the fight begin.
 The smell of the bait in the water will attract the predators to it.

-The challenge here is to catch a live bait fish and hook it from the mouth and release it back in the water before it dies.
+The challenge here is to catch a live baitfish and hook it from the mouth and release it back into the water before it dies.
 Live bait can also be caught in numbers and put in containers with water to keep them alive for a longer time.

 A rod-reel setup can be replaced by a handline rigged with weight and bait, cast 5 to 20 meters from the shore by twirling the weight around and releasing it in the desired direction for the momentum to carry it to the required point.
 This requires some practice before one can land the bait accurately in the desired area.